wslh-data/dataportal/_dashboards/sc2_ww_dashboard.md

 The familiar Greek letter scheme for naming the variants of concern (e.g., Alpha, Delta, Omicron) is derived from the World Health Organization [(WHO)](https://www.who.int/activities/tracking-SARS-CoV-2-variants).
 However, as variants themselves change over time and give rise to new sub-variants, the WHO naming system has not been specific enough to keep good track of those.
 As a solution, the [Nextstrain](https://nextstrain.org/) naming system (see chart below) keeps the WHO naming categories but also combines variants into more detailed groups based on genetic similarities (also called *clades*).
 See  [Nextstrain](https://nextstrain.org/) and [CoVariants](https://covariants.org/) for more information.

-Among the recombinant variants, or the fusion of multiple variants into one, only XBB is monitored.
-The other recombinants are not currently investigated.
-Recombinant variants are recognizable by their name starting with the letter "X".
+Recombinant variants are the fusion of multiple variants into one.
+They are recognizable by their name starting with the letter "X".
+Among the recombinants, only XBB is currently monitored.
+The other recombinants are not explored.

 <br>